Skip to content

 cp ~/nginx/certs/vidjil.key ~/nginx/certs/$BRANCH.server.ci.vidjil.org.key

-And the uninstall_certs.sh:
+And uninstall_certs.sh:

 #!/bin/bash